 The Alabama Secretary of State typically takes between 4 and 6 weeks to process trade name applications.

-Is getting a DBA required in Alabama?
+Is registering a DBA required in Alabama?

 No. In Alabama, you can use a trade name without registering it.
-In fact, you must start using the name before you can register it.

 Do I need a separate bank account for my DBA?

 Technically no, but it might be a good idea.
 Unlike with an LLC or corporation, you aren’t required to keep your business finances separate when you register a DBA.
 However, opening a bank account under your DBA might make bookkeeping easier.

 Do I need a separate EIN for my DBA?

 Unless you plan to hire employees, you don’t legally need an EIN for your DBA.
 However, even if it’s not required, getting an EIN can help you protect yourself from identity theft, since you can give your EIN to third parties instead of your social security number.